openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/HANDLING-REPORTS.md

         contact person will bring these back to the CoCP members for further discussion.
 This cycle can continue  until the CoPC members reach consensus that the leadership representatives concerns have been adequately addressed.
      6. Resolution offered: The resolution is offered to the reportee by the contact person.
 If the resolution is accepted as reasonable or there is no response within 7 days the process moves to the next step.
-If the reportee expreses concerns then the contact person will bring these back to the CoCP members for further discussion.
+If the reportee expresses concerns then the contact person will bring these back to the CoCP members for further discussion.
 This cycle can continue until the CoPC members reach consensus that the reportee's concerns have been adquately addressed.
 This may also require that step 5 be repeated as well if the proposed action is modified.